Quantum dispersionless KdV hierarchy revisited: Heisenberg vertex algebra and quantum Hamiltonian structure

 is well-defined, and defines a Lie algebra structure on $V/TV$. \end{Lem}

-Via $\varphi$, the above bracket on $V/TV$ can be identified to give a bracket on $\mathcal F[\hbar]$.
-Our first goal is to compute this bracket in terms of differential polynomials, and hence prove that this bracket gives a deformation quantization of the Hamiltonian structure \eqref{AN}.
-For this purpose, let us compute $\varphi(f)_{(n)}$ for $f\in\mathcal A$ and $n\geq 0$.
+Via the isomorphism $\varphi$, the above bracket on $V/TV$ can be identified to give a Lie bracket on $\mathcal F[\hbar]$.
+Our first goal is to compute this bracket in terms of differential polynomials explicitly and hence to prove that this bracket gives a deformation quantization of the Hamiltonian structure \eqref{AN}.
+For this purpose, let us compute the modes $\varphi(f)_{(n)}$ for $f\in\mathcal A$ and $n\geq 0$.

 Recall that $V$ is a free $\mathbb C[\hbar]$-module, hence we can decompose